Tunde Adegbola

-Tunde Adegbola (Túndé Adégbọlá; born 1 August 1955), also known as T. A. or Uncle T, is a scientist, musician, engineer, linguist and culture activist.
+Tunde Adegbola (Túndé Adégbọlá; born 1 August 1955), also known as T. A. or Uncle T, is a Nigerian scientist, musician, engineer, linguist and culture activist.
 He is best known for his work in setting up most of the pioneering private television and radio stations in Nigeria.
-He is the founder of TIWA systems and the executive director of Alt-i (African Languages Technology Initiative).
+He is the founder of TIWA Systems and the executive director of Alt-i (African Languages Technology Initiative).

 Career

 Tunde completed a bachelor's degree in electrical engineering at the University of Lagos, and later specialized in broadcast technology.
 He subsequently obtained a master's degree in computer science from the University of Wales (Swansea).
 He practiced for many years as a sound engineer, repairing musical instruments for a living.
 Afterwards, he completed a PhD in information science (with specialisation in human language technology) at the University of Ibadan.

-Tunde has been very influential in the broadcasting industry, particularly in Nigeria, where he set up many television stations and radio stations, as well as some other African nations such as São Tomé and Príncipe.
+Tunde has been very influential in the broadcasting industry, particularly in Nigeria, where he set up many television stations and radio stations, as well as other African nations including São Tomé and Príncipe.
 His design and installation of broadcasting and production facilities for Africa Independent Television (AIT), Channels Television, Mainframe Film and Television Productions Studios, Media International Productions Studios, and Klink Studios are some of his most noteworthy projects.
 He was also the technical consultant to the Open Society Initiative for West Africa (OSIWA) that conceptualized, designed and built the West Africa Democracy Radio (WADR) as a hub of radio stations in West Africa.

-As a researcher in human language technology he works in adapting information and communication technologies to make them usable in African languages.
+As a researcher in human language technology, he works in adapting information and communication technologies to make them usable in African languages.
 He partnered with Microsoft to localize Microsoft Windows and Office to Hausa, Igbo and Yoruba, the three most widely spoken Nigerian languages, beginning with Windows Vista.
 From Windows 8, the languages come bundled with the operating system.

-He teaches artificial intelligence as an adjunct in the University of Lagos, University of Ibadan and Afe Babalola University, Ado Ekiti, all in Nigeria.
+He teaches artificial intelligence as an adjunct professor at the University of Lagos, University of Ibadan and Afe Babalola University, all in Nigeria.

 He was a research fellow at Innovative Computing Inc (Quik Cat) of Cleveland, Ohio, United States, where he worked adapting psycho-acoustic principles for audio compression using cellular automata transform.